-My name is Arul and I'm the creator of this website.
+My name is Arul and I'm the creator and maintainer of this website.
 I started this in Fall 2000 with the IP address tracking tool which helps you look up IP addresses.
 I added more utilities and wrote several articles over the next few years.
 You may look at my code section for code samples and my GitHub profile.

 I've programmed since 1988 when I was in the 8th grade.
 We didn't have Computer Science in school at that time in India, so it was all self-learnt.
 I began with BASIC and moved on to C, Java, Perl, .NET and other languages and frameworks.
 Along the way, I picked a couple of Masters degrees in Computer Science.

-I dabble with these programming languages and frameworks.
+I work with these programming languages and frameworks.

 Python: Python is an amazing language and I use it for most things these days.
 I teach Python to elementary school kids who are in my ACSL Junior Divion.
 I am writing a book on Flask and another Python book for elementary school kids, so stay tuned!

 PHP: PHP is underrated, but I love this language.
 I use it mostly for personal use or for clients who are on shared web hosting and refuse to move to a VPS.